dushyanth9999/MODEL/SUPABASE_SETUP.md

    - Region: Choose closest to your location
 4. Click "Create new project"

+## Step 2: Find or Reset Database Password
+1. In your Supabase project dashboard, go to **Settings** (gear icon in left sidebar)
+2. Click on **Database** in the settings menu
+3. Scroll down to find the **Database password** section
+4. If you don't remember the password, click **"Reset database password"**
+5. Set a new password (save it somewhere safe!)

-## Step 2: Get Database Connection String
+## Step 3: Get Database Connection String
-1. Once your project is created, click the "Connect" button in the top toolbar
+1. Go back to your project dashboard
+2. Click the "Connect" button in the top toolbar
-2. Select "Connection string" → "Transaction pooler"
+3. Select "Connection string" → "Transaction pooler"
-3. Copy the URI that looks like:
+4. Copy the URI that looks like:
    ```
    postgresql://postgres.[REF]:[YOUR-PASSWORD]@aws-0-[REGION].pooler.supabase.com:6543/postgres
    ```
-4. Replace `[YOUR-PASSWORD]` with the actual password you created
+5. Replace `[YOUR-PASSWORD]` with your actual database password

-## Step 3: Add to Replit Secrets
+## Step 4: Add to Replit Secrets
 1. In your Replit project, look for the left sidebar
 2. Click on the **lock icon** (🔒) labeled "Secrets"
 3. Click "Add new secret"